noproblem-james/regresssion_case_study/README.md

 * How/why could Lasso model perform worse than non-regularized linear model, out of sample?
 * How/why could ensemble models perform worse, out of sample (especially random forest, which resists overfitting)?
 Is it not extrapolating well because test data varies quite a bit from train data?
   * regression r^2 : .65
   * random forest r^2: .90
 * Why is k-folds cross-validation failing for linear regression when k > 3?
 (Still works for ensemble methods)
-* How to handle negative predicitons when y can/should only be positive (as is the case with sale price)?
+* How to handle negative predictons when y can/should only be positive (as is the case with sale price)?